MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/move-on-prem-to-cloud.md

 5. Test a sample of the document handling attachments to make sure that they can now be accessed in the sandbox environment.

 ## Troubleshooting

 For troubleshooting information, see [Troubleshoot upgrades to Dynamics 365 finance and operations self-service environments](/migration-upgrade/troubleshoot-self-service-env).

-## Learn about the replication configuration and status via SQL Server Management Studio
+## Learn about the replication configuration and status via SSMS

 In SSMS, if Object explorer includes a **Replication** folder, the replication feature is installed on the server and available.

-After step three of the data upgrade process is completed, you should find the publisher configured under the **Replication** folder.
+After step 3 of the data upgrade process is completed, you should find the publisher configured under the **Replication** folder.
 To learn the replication status, select and hold (or right-click) the **Replication** folder, and then select **Launch replication monitor**.

 - In the replication monitor, you can view all the publishers that have been created for replication.
 - On the **Snapshot** tab, you can view the status of the snapshot.
 - To view the detail log/transaction, double-tap (or double-click) a grid item.
 - To view the data replication to the target, on the **All subscription** tab, double-tap (or double-click) the subscription from the grid item.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]